wilas/vbkick/README.md

 ```
 vbkick build vm_name                    # creates the new VM - this is usually the slowest part
 vbkick shutdown vm_name                 # to create clone VM must be powered off
-vbkick clone vm_name                    # creates a clone of the VM - for another hacking session
+vbkick clone vm_name                    # creates a clone (gold image) of the VM - for another hacking session
 vbkick on vm_name                       # turn on VM
 vbkick postinstall vm_name              # extra configuration of the new VM